LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

-We then obtain some descriptive statistics of our sample called `sample1`:
+We then obtain some descriptive statistics of our newly obtained sample called `sample1`:
 <br>